petss1/MovieProject/README.md

 - Handling errors and missing values
 - Data cleaning and formatting.
 The excel file after the data cleaning and preparation process can be downloaded here: [Movie Dashboard](https://github.com/user-attachments/files/28029748/Movie_Dashboard.xlsx)

-### Questions for Data Analysis
-1. Which top 10 genres were the most successful (Box) these years?
-2. Which top 5 actors were the most successful?
-3. Top 5 movies by Box and Budget?
-4. Seasonality?
 ### Dashboard
 <img width="1194" height="463" alt="image" src="https://github.com/user-attachments/assets/f65621aa-f831-4bf5-845e-99a0f210ad35" />